 Some drugs can reproduce the symptoms of anxiety.
 And if a person has a drug addiction, withdrawing from the substance(s) can trigger anxiety.

 One can get anxiety from a medical disease, especially if it involves the heart, lungs, and thyroid.
 The disease can either cause anxiety or make the symptoms worse.
 People with mental illnesses, such as depression, ADHD, and bipolar, are also at a greater risk of having an anxiety disorder.

 MEDvidi doctors will conduct a thorough evaluation of your symptoms to determine the root causes of anxiety and choose the right treatment.

 Common Risk Factors for Anxiety

 Besides the above causes, can you develop anxiety from factors like personality and lifestyle?
 The answer is yes.
-Studies have shown examples of such risk factors for generalized anxiety disorder.
-Below are some of them:

 - Being shy as a child

 - Poor lifestyles, such as isolation, unhealthy diet, and lack of exercise